This year you'll continue to learn about careers in tutor time, PSHE and in your classrooms during your learning.

 Icould and BBC Bitesize Careers- Hard to imagine what a job may be like?
 Perhaps careers videos may help.
 Follow the links to hear what others have to say about their roles and how they got there.

-2, What are your interests and the skills you enjoy using?
+2, What are your interests in and outside school?

 Some students like social media, may want to venture into digital marketing, social media management or website content management, design or app development.